awsdocs/aws-kms-developer-guide/doc_source/kms-alias.md

 }
 ```

-To get all aliases that are associated with a particular CMK, use the optional `KeyId` parameter\.
-The KeyId parameter takes the [key ID](concepts.md#key-id-key-id) or [key ARN](concepts.md#key-id-key-ARN) of the CMK\.
+To get all aliases that are associated with a particular CMK, use the optional `KeyId` parameter of the `ListAliases` operation\.
+The `KeyId` parameter takes the [key ID](concepts.md#key-id-key-id) or [key ARN](concepts.md#key-id-key-ARN) of the CMK\.

 This example gets all aliases associated with the `0987dcba-09fe-87dc-65ba-ab0987654321` CMK\.

 ```
-$ aws kms list-aliases --key-id 1234abcd-12ab-34cd-56ef-1234567890ab
+$ aws kms list-aliases --key-id 0987dcba-09fe-87dc-65ba-ab0987654321
 {
     "Aliases": [
         {